TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

    ];

-Subsequently, you will find the names of the parts and their meaning.
+Below, you find the names of the parts and their meaning.

 `ctrl`
-This area contains configuration options that are used overall the scope of the table.
-This covers the naming of the table in the Backend, which table fields contain which meta data and the behavior of the table on creation and movement of its row sets.
+This part contains configuration options that are used in the scope of the table.
+This covers the name of the table in the Backend, which table fields contain which meta data and the behavior of the table on creation and movement of its row sets.
 Meta data cover information about Visibility and Access Control (e.g. `disabled`, `hidden`, `starttime`, `endtime`,